wulfdewolf/OpenInformationSystemsGroup1/README.md

 docker-compose down
 ```

-If you want to make sure no left-over containers are running in the background call:
+If you want to make sure that no left-over containers are running in the background call:

 * Ubuntu/Windows:
 ```